Why Switch to Reusable Bags?

 Reusable Shopping Bags - Which Bag is Best?

 Reusable shopping bags can be made out of many different types of material.
 Any reusable bag takes more energy and water to manufacture and transport than one single use bag.
 Reusable bags are only eco-friendly if you actually reuse them!
 Similar to single-use bags, reusable bags are made out of either plastic or plant fiber and they can differ quite dramatically in terms of functionality and sustainability.
+We did a series of reusable bag reviews in Kane County Connects - you can read them here, here and here, and our scores appear in the matrix below.

 Plastic Material Bags